saintheraldfaust/saintheraldfaust/README.md

 This is the part where I confess: I have an unhealthy obsession with financial technology products.
 I love building them, maintaining them, and, of course, breaking them—just so I can fix them right after.
 Fortune favours the paranoid… and their friends (who would have thought?).

 So, what of it?
 Well, I happen to have founded https://mypursepay.com in 2024, a company committed to growing Nigeria’s wealth economy.
 A canvas I can paint on and leave any shred of ingenuity that comes of obsession (healthy or unhealthy).
+I talk about it a little bit more on here https://hackernoon.com/the-divide-of-failed-economy-and-its-citizens

 I also run a creative agency https://studio.xenoxforge.com <br>
 For the love of design, I'm working on <a target='_blank'>https://theleonfaust.github.io/unlikelyUI/</a> <br>